 A Variation on the Basic Container Candle

 Like votives or pillar candles, container candles can be poured in layers too.
 The layers can have different colors, or, as is popular these days, different colors and scents.
-(Almost like getting two candles for the price of one - one scent on the top layer, and another underneath.)
 There are a couple of extra steps involved, but the procedure is basically the same as in Basic Container Candles.

 For this project, you'll need: